yonggqiii/it5100a-notes/src/course_introduction/sections/haskell.md

 ```

 One of the most interesting parts of Haskell is that it has
-nonstrict-evaluation.
+non-strict evaluation.
 That means that the compiler is free to evaluate
 any expression only when it is needed.
 This allows us to quite nicely
 define recursive data without running into infinite loops: